 The Shape of Edges

-Written as an assignment for an MIT class, 21W.755: Reading and Writing Short Stories.
+Fictional short story, written as an assignment for an MIT class, 21W.755: Reading and Writing Short Stories.

 Adunya stands over the forest, on the trail that forms a sort of precipice, one that feels like the edge of the world.
 Adunya stands, where the hill cuts off into jagged rock, where the summer fog has layered itself into a thick, milky blanket, and only the tree tops are visible.
 He then turns around and stares toward home, his back facing the edge, and looks to the hills and the forest and the darkening sky.
 He breathes in the musk of wet air.
 The fog threatens to encircle him, until he won’t be able to see the edge anymore, until he won’t be able to tell ground from empty space.